konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ## Proposal

-The Kubernetes provider must be able to retrieve resources out of a live cluster, evaluate rules against those resources, and return the evaluation results with all the details necessary to act on them (resource coordinates, apiVersions, guidance, etc).
+The Kubernetes provider must be able to retrieve resources out of a live cluster, evaluate rules against resources, and return the evaluation results with all the details necessary to act on them (resource coordinates, apiVersions, guidance, etc).
 It needs to be easy to write rules so that domain experts are more willing to contribute the time and effort to do so, and the rules language needs to be both expressive and familiar.